SurgSora: Object-Aware Diffusion Model for Controllable Surgical Video Generation: Methodology

 \subsection{Dual Semantic Injector}

 Traditional methodologies primarily rely on RGB images as input to create dynamic visual content.
-While effective in certain applications, this approach suffers from significant limitations in depth perception and scene understanding.Specifically, relying solely on RGB data complicates accurately capturing spatial relationships between objects, leading to deficiencies in visual coherence and object segmentation in generated videos.
+While effective in certain applications, this approach suffers from significant limitations in depth perception and scene understanding.
+Specifically, relying solely on RGB data complicates accurately capturing spatial relationships between objects, leading to deficiencies in visual coherence and object segmentation in generated videos.
 To address these challenges, we introduce the Dual Semantic Injector (DSI) module, a dual-branch architecture that enhances object awareness by integrating segmentation features into both the RGB and depth feature branches.
 Unlike traditional methods that depend solely on RGB images, we estimate and incorporate a depth map to provide crucial geometric cues.
 These cues improve the understanding of spatial relationships between objects and overall scene structure, making it especially beneficial for complex tasks like surgical video synthesis.
 Furthermore, to better discriminate between objects, object segmentation is leveraged to refine both RGB and depth features.
 The segment features $f_{seg}$ are combined with RGB images $I_{RGB}$ and depth images $I_{D}$ by passing through two separate processors $\phi_{RGB}$ and $\phi_{D}$ for feature extraction and fusion, followed by two separate encoders for further encoding.
 The Dual Semantic Injector can be formulated as:

 Recall that the superscript $r$ indicates different scales of feature maps extracted by the encoders.
-This design uses a dual encoding method, which synchronizes and harmonizes the enhanced features from RGB and depth channels to optimize the overall representation.
-The injection of segmentation features enhances the semantic understanding compared with using the original RGB and depth features, significantly improving the discrimination of foreground and background, enhancing depth estimation, and ultimately contributing to more realistic and referenceable video predictions.
+This dual encoding method synchronizes and harmonizes the enhanced features from RGB and depth channels to optimize the overall representation.
+The segmentation features enhance the semantic understanding compared with using the original RGB and depth features, significantly improving the discrimination of foreground and background, enhancing depth estimation, and ultimately contributing to more realistic and referenceable video predictions.